 State Department of Education.
-Based upon previous responses by SDE, we anticipate that any expenses associated with the development of the model training program could be managed within current appropriations.
-Additionally, SDE indicated that the deletion of the requirement that SDE reimburse school districts for orientation for new board members will have no significant cost savings to the agency.
-Therefore, we expect this section will have no expenditure impact on SDE.
+SDE indicates that any expenses associated with the development of the model training program can be managed within current appropriations.
+Additionally, SDE indicates that the deletion of the requirement that SDE reimburse school districts for orientation for new board members will have no significant cost savings to the agency.
+Therefore, this section will have no expenditure impact on SDE.